hughpaud2014/Algorithm-Design/README.md

 ## About Me

 I am currently an Independent Contractor for Hughes Xploration Holdings, LLC, a small business I formulated due to an increase in requests for my services as a technical advisor and engineer.
 I have been in the oil and gas industry for 24 years.
-I started my career in this industry as an equipment manager until discovering my technical aptitude, which paved the way for my career as an engineer and account manager.
+I started my career in this industry as an equipment operator until discovering my technical aptitude, which paved the way for my career as an engineer and account manager.

 As a child, I was known to dismantle electronics and read technical instructions to reconstruct the electronics I took apart.
 My late father discovered this and introduced me to my first computer, the Radio Shack TRS-80 Color Computer 2; this also introduced me to the Microsoft BASIC programming language.